ethyca/fidesops/docs/fidesops/docs/guides/policy_webhooks.md

 `one-way` webhook, or reply back with `halt=True` if you want to pause execution and wait for your processing to finish.
 Note that only `PolicyPreWebhooks` can pause execution.

-`Two-way` webhooks should respond with the following:
+We don't expect a response from `one-way` webhooks, but `two-way` webhooks should respond with the following:

 ```json
 {